Immigration Bond Company Sues BuzzFeed for $5 Million

 The complaint continues: “The ICE letter of November 15, 2015, establishes beyond any reasonable doubt that Nexus was not under investigation by ICE.
 In fact, the letter practically endorses Nexus’ business model.
 It states: ‘ICE has no legal authority to investigate or prosecute bail bond companies or other related service providers regarding allegations of inappropriate conduct between two private parties such as an indemnitor and bond company.’”

 Libre by Nexus seeks $5 million for defamation from BuzzFeed and co-defendant Ben Smith, plus punitive damages.
-It is represented by John Shoreman with McFadden & Shoreman.
-Neither Shoreman nor Libre by Nexus could be reached for comment after business hours Monday.
+It is represented by John Shoreman with McFadden & Shoreman, who could not be reached for comment after business hours Monday.